NourAbdelmoneim/NourAbdelmoneim.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I'll be presenting at the AGU23 Fall Meeting
+I presented our work on interpretable machine learning for Mars climate modeling at the AGU23 Fall Meeting